10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Length: 11.5 inches

 The “Zombie Killer” made the list of “Best Throwing Axes and Tomahawks of 2018” because of its popularity, gross sales, and satisfied customers.
-Everyone should own at least one and they make great gifts.
+Everyone should own at least one, and they make great gifts.
 This armory replica (which is very serviceable) will certainly blow your mind while being put to good use with your throwing skills.
-Its heavy sawback design is deserving of attention and can remind one of a “Ninja Star” to a certain degree when throwing it because it is so “lightweight”.
-Do not let the weight of it convince you that it is not durable because it has proven its strength under the most rigid of conditions.

 Popular Article: 23 Best Camping Knives (Ranked by a Marine)

-The “Zombie Killer” is solidly constructed of stainless steel with a black powder coating.
-The bright orange logo on the black head says “Zombie Killer”.
-The “Zombie Killer” will fit neatly into your hand and features a matching (orange) nylon cord wrapped grip with a large finger hole.
 The finger hole gives you the leading edge in accuracy when throwing.
-This is a whole lot of design and flare, while still being incredibly useful for almost unbelievable pricing and comes complete with a “snap fastened” nylon sheath.
+This is a whole lot of design and flare while still being incredibly useful for almost unbelievable pricing, and it comes complete with a “snap-fastened” nylon sheath.
 The loop on the professional sheath attaches to a belt, backpack, or where you would like to carry your throwing axe for safety when not in use.
 I attached a video of the axe below.
-The video clarity isn’t great but it’s still nice to see how the axe looks in person.
+The video clarity isn’t great, but it’s still nice to see how the axe looks in person.

 Key Features: